Refugees, Migration, IDPs

 Social Movements & Non-violent Resistance

-Yasmin Ullah (@YasminJUllah) is a Rohingya social justice activist born in Northern Rakhine state of Myanmar.
-She fled to Thailand in 1995 and remained a stateless refugee until 2011.
-Yasmin currently serves as the President of the Rohingya Human Rights Network, a non-profit group led by activists across Canada advocating and raising public awareness of the Rohingya genocide.
+She is a member of the US Campaign for Burma (@uscb).
+She is a member of the steering committee in Bridges MM Youth Dialogue project.
+Yasmin served as the 2018-2020 President of the Rohingya Human Rights Network, a non-profit group led by activists across Canada advocating and raising public awareness of the Rohingya genocide.

 Among the projects she has worked on are the Time to Act: Rohingya Voices exhibition with the Canadian Museum for Human Rights and the Genocide Learning Tool with the Montréal Holocaust Museum.
 Her poetry is published in the anthology I Am A Rohingya.
 Her children’s book Hafsa and the Magical Ring was published in 2023.
 Hafsa is a fictional Rohingya girl who lives in a Bangladeshi refugee camp with her mother and little brother.

 In 2021 she was named on the FemiList100, the Gender Security Project list of 100 women from the Global South, working in foreign policy, peacebuilding, law, activism, development.